zzmarshallzz/TypingProgram/README.md

 Creating random counter variables, maybe a better way to do it.
 Not using enough methods.
 Too many nest if else statements.

+Bugs:
+Cannot start a new session
+After entering first letter of the word, it says you typed incorrectly even though it may be correct.